w3c/cogai/chunks-and-rules.md

 @item {value 3.1415926535}
 ```

-You can then use *@do step* in an action to load the next item into the buffer.
+You can then use *@do next* in an action to load the next item into the buffer.
 If the buffer holds the last item, then *@last* will be defined with the value true. *@index* and  *@list* are used internally for housekeeping.

 Note: if you want to use the buffer for something else, and later resume the iteration, you will need to note the item's ID, e.g. by using *@id ?id* and saving *?id* in the goal.
 You can then later use an action that combines *@iterate foo* with *@id ?id* to restore where you left off.